JuliaLabs/MLIR.jl/README.md

 # MLIR.jl

 Note that the package requires that you build Julia with LLVM 12 and MLIR enabled.
-That means you can not use it with other LLVM libraries, like the one provided by your operating system.

 To build Julia with LLVM 12 + MLIR, [clone Julia](https://github.com/JuliaLang/julia) and run: